Step-by-step guide

 Public deck URLs

-You can import public Archidekt and Moxfield deck URLs.
-CardSwap reads the deck, turns it into import lines, and pushes those cards into the selected target list.
+You can import public Archidekt deck URLs plus public Moxfield deck or binder URLs.
+CardSwap reads the source, turns it into import lines, and pushes those cards into the selected target list.
+This path is currently Magic-only.

 If a public Moxfield request is blocked, you can still export the list from Moxfield and paste it manually.